Law (with Foundation Year)

 Final year work experience

 If you choose the Final year Law in Action module, you'll spend one day a week working in a local law firm or voluntary organisation.
 Past students have secured placements with:

 Pro Bono Unit

-Mooting is an important skill in the legal profession and the UWE Mooting Society runs regular moots and competitions.
+Mooting is an important skill in the legal profession and the Mooting Committeeruns regular moots and competitions.

-The Society is valued and recognised by the local law network as judges of the moots include members of local barristers' chambers and Bristol Civic Justice Centre.
+It's valued and recognised by the local law network.
+Judges of the moots include members of local barristers' chambers and Bristol Civic Justice Centre.